Confessions Of An Ex-Movie Buff

 *I’ve never seen Star Wars.
 I know that it’s probably amazing, and I'll definitely like it.
 The opportunity just never came up...
 I've decided to save it for a special occasion.
 Like a gift to my future self. (also see: Lord of the Rings)

-*For a long while I had a fixation with old Barbie movies, but I actually find it hard to enjoy them ( Not you, Princess and the Pauper)
+*For a long while I had a 'fixation' with old Barbie movies, but I don't truly enjoy them (Not you, Princess and the Pauper)

 *My favourite Spider-Man is The Amazing Spider-Man.